Last updated on November 11th, 2024 at 10:48 am

 Join the locals for a walk, jog, or bike ride along Salthill Promenade.
 From the City Center to Blackrock Diving Pier, it’s about a 3-mile walk (6 miles round trip) and perfect for a sunny day.

-Along the way, you’ll see the homes of the Long Walk from across the River Corrib, pass the large green fields of South Park, a famine memorial, and eventually come to Blackrock Diving Tower.
+Along the way, you’ll see the homes of the Long Walk from across the River Corrib, pass the large green fields of South Park, stop by a famine memorial, and eventually come to Blackrock Diving Tower.
 You don’t have to go all the way, but it’s well worth a bit of a journey on a clear day as across Galway Bay, you’ll be able to spy the Aran Islands (a perfect day trip from Galway, by the way!)

 There are also benches along the way and a few cafes and pubs you can pop into.
 But you should do your best to make it to Blackrock Pier (you can always take the bus back; there’s a stop right next to the tower).